wazuh/wazuh-documentation/source/cloud-security/ms-graph/monitoring-ms-graph-activity.rst

 API permissions
 ^^^^^^^^^^^^^^^

-The application needs specific API permissions to be able to retrieve logs and events from the Microsoft Graph API.
-In this case, you are looking for permissions related to the `security` and `deviceManagement` resources.
+To retrieve logs and events from the Microsoft Graph API, the application requires specific API permissions, such as permissions related to the ``security`` and ``deviceManagement`` resources.

 #.
 To configure the application permissions, go to the **API permissions** page and choose **Add a permission**.
 Select **Microsoft Graph API** and click on **Application permissions**.